Hazim Šabanović: Early life and education

-Biografija
+Biography

-After the WWII, Šabanović served in the City People's Committee in Sarajevo and worked on organizing the Archives of the City of Sarajevo until 1948, when he was transferred to the Faculty of Law with the task of collecting and processing Turkish sources for legal history, where he remained until 1950.
+After World War II, Šabanović served in the City People's Committee in Sarajevo and worked on organizing the Archives of the City of Sarajevo until 1948, when he was transferred to the Faculty of Law with the task of collecting and processing Turkish sources for legal history, where he remained until 1950.
 Then the Oriental Institute was founded in Sarajevo, where he was appointed head of the Linguistic and Literary Department.
 In July 1952, he was elected a scientific associate of the Institute.
 In the fall of 1953, he was assigned to work at the Faculty of Philosophy in Belgrade, where he taught Turkish language and diplomacy to history students until 1957.
 In 1962, he was elected as a scientific adviser, title he held until his death.
 With the exception of the time spent in Belgrade, he was the permanent head of the Philological and later the Historical Department of the Oriental Institute and a member of the Editorial Board of the Supplement for Oriental Philology.
 Since 1958, he has been the main, and since 1969, responsible editor of that magazine.
 At the same time, he was a member of the editorial boards of Monumenta Turcica and Special Editions of the Institute.

 Šabanović also worked in the position of librarian, administrator and member of the Council of the Gazi Husrev-bey Library. Šabanović assumed the position of Library administrator on 17 October 1948, and remained closely affiliated to it until the end of his life.
 He worked on finding and purchasing documents, enriching the Library's funds and laying the foundation for the modern way of processing library materials.
 He promoted the institution with his works and reputation, and was the first to write an elaborate scientific research about its funds, especially about its history as well as the works and achievements of other authors in the Library.
 He was a member of the Library Council from 1966 until his death in 1971.
 He was also a member of the first editorial board of the Gazi Husrev-bey Library Annals, and scientific editor of the first volume of the Library's Catalog of Arabic, Turkish and Persian Manuscripts.
 His activities affirmed and improved the work of the Library in academic and the public discourse of Yugoslavia.